amrita-repository/telegram-bot/README.md

 ```
 - Get into the `amritarepo-bot` directory.
 - Copy `config.example.php` and paste it as `config.php` and fill in necessary stuff.
-- Create `access.log` and `error.log` at the root of the project directory.
+- Create `access.log` and `error.log` at the root of the project directory, with all permissions (`chmod 777 access.log error.log` on Linux).
 - Run a `composer install` to fetch all dependencies.
 - Run `php -S 0.0.0.0:2304` to start the web server.
 - Use an API testing tool like [Postman](https://postman.com) and send the request to `http://localhost:2304/<YOUR_API_KEY>` with the sample body